Borek78/how-to-create-pandita/_includes/audiobook/8-complicated-cc-notices.md

 [https://librivox.org](https://librivox.org)
 </div><br>

 All the audiobooks on the LibriVox website are in the public domain.
-In other words, both the book and the narration are in the public domain.
+In other words, all the books and the audio recordings (narrations) are in the public domain.
 Dhammapada is one of the books that is available on the LibriVox website.<br><br>

 [https://librivox.org/search?q=dhammapada&search_form=advanced](https://librivox.org/search?q=dhammapada&search_form=advanced)<br><br>

-One of the Dhammapada versions is also available on YouTube.<br><br>
+There are a few Dhammapada versions on the LibriVox page.
+One of them is also available on YouTube.<br><br>

 [https://www.youtube.com/watch?v=cD6TCxizFjs](https://www.youtube.com/watch?v=cD6TCxizFjs)<br><br>

-The marking in this example is done with the CC-Zero symbol at the bottom of the website.
-There is also a short audio note in the Dhammapada recording.<br><br>
+The marking in this example is in the title of the website.
+There is also a CC-Zero symbol at the bottom of the website and a short audio note in the Dhammapada recording.<br>